Amirabad, Pakistan: History

-From the very beginning Tonlies were in the search of land where they could live in peace and harmony.
-And they found this place ideal for living.
-They have the great family values and tend to adapt such life to protect their family and produce the healthy living style for them.

 People

 The population of Amirabad is over 1000.
 According to 1998 census, it was 959.
 The local language is Hindko while Urdu is understood universally.
 The main tribe of this area is the Tanoli (Pathan).
 The other tribes are Awan and Jadoon (Pathan).
 In Kaaien the Gujjars are also residing since 1840.

 Location

-Amirabad "Formerly known as Kumharan" is located at the bottom of KOE BULYANA which is around 6000 feet (1828 Meters) high from sea level.
+Amirabad, formerly known as Kumharan, is located at the bottom of Koe Bulyana which is around 6000 feet (1828 meters) above sea level.
 The forest of Bulyana host a number of wild animals.
 Amirabad is divided into two parts Amirabad (sheher) and Kaaien.
-Kaaien is in the east of Amirabad at the altitude of 4840 ft (1475 Meters).
+Kaaien is in the east of Amirabad at the altitude of 4840 ft (1475 meters).
 It is the highest village of Union Council of Sherwan.

-Locals grow seasonal crops such as Maize (Makai), Wheat (Gandum) and mustard (sarsoan).
-Amirabad is very rich in fruits such as Grapes, orange, apple, plum, figs, apricot and many more.
+Locals grow seasonal crops such as maize (makai), wheat (gandum) and mustard (sarsoan).
+Amirabad is very rich in fruits such as grapes, orange, apples, plums, figs, apricots and many more.